 "All Summer in a Day" is a timeless story that continues to resonate with readers because it speaks to universal themes of alienation, jealousy, and the power of memory.
 Through the character of Margot, Bradbury reminds us of the importance of empathy, understanding, and standing up against injustice.
 The story serves as a powerful cautionary tale about the dangers of unchecked aggression and the need to create a more inclusive and compassionate world.

 Let's use the lessons of "All Summer in a Day" to cultivate empathy, challenge our own biases, and stand up against bullying.
 Share your thoughts and interpretations of the story in the comments below.
-What did you learn from Margot's experience?
+Think about it: what did you learn from Margot's experience?
 How can we create a world where everyone has the opportunity to experience their own "summer in a day?"
 Let's start a conversation and work together to build a more just and equitable world for all.